 - Welcoming new lawyers and fostering their personal involvement in the firm

 - Supporting the firm's efforts to recruit, mentor, retain and develop lawyers with diverse backgrounds, outlooks and interests

 - Evaluating and supporting opportunities to partner with others in the bar and the community in diversity initiatives

 A number of our lawyers are personally engaged in promoting diversity in our communities.
 Examples include:

 - Robert E. Harrington served as the co-chair of the Lawyers' Committee for Civil Rights Under Law, a leading national civil rights organization for lawyers established in 1963 by President Kennedy.
 Rob also received the 2015 Julius L. Chambers Diversity Champion Award from the Mecklenburg County Bar.

 - Julian H. Wright Jr. served as chair of the Charlotte-Mecklenburg Schools Equity Committee for five years.

-- Angelique R. Vincent-Hamacher is an appointed member of the South Carolina State Advisory Committee to the U.S. Commission on Civil Rights.
+- Angelique R. Vincent-Hamacher served as an appointed member of the South Carolina State Advisory Committee to the U.S. Commission on Civil Rights.

 - Charles E. Johnson serves on the board of directors of The Diversity Forum.
 He previously served on the Minorities in the Profession Committee of the North Carolina Bar Association.